w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-types-identified.md

 :::

 :::example
-Examples of the types include, but are not limited to:
+Types include, but are not limited to:

 * Photograph
 * Illustration